Reviews of affordable whiskies with some entertaining tales along the way…

-In 1901 Robert Pattison was jailed for 18 months for fraud and embezzlement and his brother Walter was jailed for nine.
-The brand ‘Pattison’s Whisky’ disappeared forever and left behind a much changed whisky landscape.
-One of Pattisons largest competitors was the Distillers Company Ltd (DCL) who, due to their size, were able to ride out the worst of the crash and wasted no time in snapping up the Pattison’s assets at bargain prices, which left them in a strengthened position when the dust finally settled.
+Robert Pattison was jailed for 18 months for fraud and embezzlement while his brother Walter, was put away for 9.
+The Pattison’s Whisky brand disappeared forever and left the whisky landscape vastly changed.
+Giants like the Distillers Company Ltd (DCL) were able to ride out the worst of things and even snapped up Pattison assets at bargain prices, which left them in a strengthened position when the dust finally settled.
 DCL, of course, eventually became the global drinks behemoth that is Diageo.
 Others weren’t so fortunate…

 BenRiach Distillery was forced to close in 1900, just 24 months after opening.
 It remained silent for 65 long years.
 Only its proximity to Longmorn saved it from complete demolition as the neighbours continued to utilise BenRiach’s malting floor.
 Then, in 1965, a new whisky boom saw new distilleries being built for the first time in decades and old sites, mothballed for years, were re-opened.
 Production finally recommenced at BenRiach and the distillery is still going strong today.

 Today the distillery is owned by The BenRiach Distillery Company, forming something of a trio with GlenDronach and Glengassaugh.

 The whisky produced at BenRiach is in many ways typical of its Speyside region though they have also defied tradition by experimenting with peated malt.

 The 12-year-old Sherry Wood is bottled at 46% ABV and usually retails around £35 – £40.

 Smell: Sherry trifle, brown sugar, cherries, raisins and orange zest.